LeslieLopez25/react-coffee-shop/README.md

 <h2>A Coffee Shop React Website Using Styled Components. </h2>

 <p>This website is responsive using flexbox, grid, and CSS custom properties.
 This is a Coffee shop website that displays a few products of what's available, video banner, and small gallery displaying images of what a coffee shop provides.
+This project focuses mainly on the front-end side.
 Live site and screenshots provided.</p>

 ### Link